Salt River (politics)

 The phrase ‘to go up Salt River’ or ‘to be rowed up Salt River’ is a colloquial political slogan or catchphrase originating from the Antebellum South era of the United States, with its earliest references from 1827 onwards.
-It was often used in political cartoons and speeches as a metaphor to symbolise political defeat, or even specifically synonymous to ‘losing an election.’
+It was often used in political cartoons and speeches as a metaphor to symbolise political defeat, or even specifically synonymous with ‘losing an election.’
 It was later popularised in political expression by Ohio Representative Alexander Duncan when using it in a speech in the House of Representatives in 1839.

-Geographically, the Salt River is a 150 mile long river running through the state of Kentucky, running from near Parksville and emptying out into the Ohio River near West Point.
-Before the use of railroads, the Ohio river was the main waterway of travel, with boats carrying hundreds of passengers every day.
+Geographically, the Salt River is a 150-mile-long river running through the state of Kentucky, running from near Parksville and emptying out into the Ohio River near West Point.
+Before the use of railroads, the Ohio River was the main waterway of travel, with boats carrying hundreds of passengers every day.
 As an implication, to go up Salt River was to leave the main, conventional way of travel, leaving people with the potential to "end up in the middle of nowhere on a dead-end stream."
 This reflects the metaphor of political defeat which it symbolises.